Korea 101: Korean Customs and Traditions

 Many countries around the world have their own special quirks and fascinating truths that may seem strange to outsiders but are completely normal to those who live there.

 In Canada, you know what a double-double is.
 In Japan, you can hire a handsome man to watch movies with you and wipe away your tears.
 In Singapore, selling, importing or spitting out chewing gum is illegal.
 In Denmark, citizens have to select baby names from a list of 7000 government-approved names.
-So as we gear up for PyeongChang 2018, let’s take a look into some customs and traditions that are “Only in Korea”.
+So in memory of PyeongChang 2018, let’s take a look into some customs and traditions that are “Only in Korea”.

 Hanbok is traditional Korean attire typically worn in marriage ceremonies, family celebrations, and traditional festivals.
 It is also the national dress and worn with pride by people of all ages as it embodies part of their cultural identity.